Sting (wrestler): Main Event Mafia (2008–2009)

-On October 12 at Bound for Glory IV, Sting defeated Samoa Joe to win the TNA World Heavyweight Championship after Kevin Nash returned and hit Joe with Sting's baseball bat.
-After Bound for Glory, Sting, along with Kurt Angle, Booker T, Kevin Nash and Scott Steiner created The Main Event Mafia, a stable formed by veterans and former World Champions.
+On October 12, 2008 at Bound for Glory IV, Sting defeated Samoa Joe to win the TNA World Heavyweight Championship after Kevin Nash returned and hit Joe with Sting's baseball bat.
+After Bound for Glory, Sting, along with Kurt Angle, Booker T, Kevin Nash and Scott Steiner created the Main Event Mafia, a stable formed by veterans and former World Champions.
 The faction feuded with younger wrestlers, dubbed the TNA Frontline.
-Sting defended the title against Frontline's AJ Styles at Turning Point on November 9 and Rhino on January 11, 2009, at Genesis.
-Sting also feuded with the leader of The Main Event Mafia Kurt Angle.
-At Against All Odds on February 8, Sting defended the title against Angle, Brother Ray and Brother Devon.
+Sting defended the TNA World Heavyweight Championship against Frontline's AJ Styles at Turning Point on November 9 and Rhino on January 11, 2009, at Genesis.
+Sting also feuded with the leader of the Main Event Mafia, Kurt Angle.
+At Against All Odds on February 8, 2009, Sting defended the title against Angle, Brother Ray and Brother Devon.
 He then faced off with Angle in a singles match at Destination X on March 15.
 At Lockdown on April 19, Sting lost the TNA World Heavyweight Championship to Mick Foley inside the Six Sides of Steel, ending his reign at 189 days (his longest world title reign for any organization).

 On May 24 at Sacrifice, Sting defeated Kurt Angle to become the new "godfather" of the Main Event Mafia.
 On June 21 at Slammiversary, Sting defeated Matt Morgan in a singles match, thus preventing Morgan from joining the Main Event Mafia.
 On the following episode of Impact!, Sting's fellow Main Event Mafia members attacked him, removing him from the group, and Kurt Angle reclaimed his role as "godfather".
 The following week, Sting took his revenge upon the Mafia, when he attacked every member of the group and stole Angle's world heavyweight championship belt, becoming a full-fledged face as a result.
 On July 19 at Victory Road, Sting was defeated by new Main Event Mafia member Samoa Joe in a singles match after the debuting Taz interfered on Joe's behalf.

-On August 16 at Hard Justice, Sting unsuccessfully challenged Angle for the TNA World Heavyweight Championship in a triple threat match, which also included Matt Morgan.
+On August 16, 2009 at Hard Justice, Sting unsuccessfully challenged Angle for the TNA World Heavyweight Championship in a triple threat match, which also included Matt Morgan.
 On September 20 at No Surrender, Sting lost a five-way match for the TNA World Heavyweight Championship that also included AJ Styles, Hernandez, Kurt Angle, and Matt Morgan.
 Instead of pinning Angle, he opted to attack Morgan, allowing Styles to pin Angle and become the new TNA World Heavyweight Champion.
 As a token of gratitude, Styles offered to give him a title shot at the following month's PPV Bound for Glory on October 18 in a match billed as possibly being Sting's retirement match.
 At Bound for Glory, Styles defeated Sting to retain his title, ending Sting's undefeated streak at Bound for Glory.
 After the match, Sting announced that he didn't know whether he would continue his career or not, saying that "the way you fans are reacting right now, makes me wanna stay forever!"
 At the end of the year, the match was voted the match of the year by the fans of TNA.